 - Act Two for 7 - 13 yrs.
 Wed 5:00pm - 7:00pm

 - Act Three for 7 - 13 yrs.
 Tue 5:00pm - 7:00pm

 We run week-long ‘Play in A Week’ workshops during the Easter and Summer schools holidays.
 Each follows a theme.
-New for 2015/16 are our half-term day workshops.
+We also have Play In A Day workshops during Half Term.
 For more information, click here

 We run week-long ‘Play in A Week’ workshops during the Easter and Summer school holidays and one-day workshops during half-term.
 For more information, click here

-Discover Drama provides theatre workshops for young people with learning disabilities and is supported by The Alchemy Foundation, The Boris Karloff Charitable Foundation, The Grey Court Trust, Hamamelis Trust, The Misses Barrie Charitable Trust, Shanly Foundation, The Sir Jules Thorn Charitable Trust and the Whalley White Charitable Trust.
+Discover Drama provides theatre workshops for young people with learning disabilities and is supported by The Alchemy Foundation, Bassil Shippam and Alsford Trust, The Boris Karloff Charitable Foundation, The Community Foundation for Surrey (Peter Harrison Foundation Community Fund), Hamamelis Trust, Noel Coward Foundation, Shanly Foundation, and The Sir Jules Thorn Charitable Trust.

-The Assisted Places scheme for those who might need financial help is supported by The Coleman Charitable Trust, Ernest Cook Trust, Guildford Community Grants Scheme and The Mackintosh Foundation.
+The Assisted Places scheme for those who might need financial help is supported by the Betty Riseley Trust, The Coleman Charitable Trust, Ernest Cook Trust, Guildford Community Grants Scheme, and Unity Theatre Trust.